reyjes15/Dex2c-DptShell-Protection/README.md

 Follow these simple steps to start protecting your Android applications:

 **1. Prepare the Workspace**
-Create a new folder named `MOD` in your device's internal storage (SD Card).
+Create a new folder anywhere in your internal storage (e.g., `/storage/emulated/0/MOD/`).

 **2. Target Placement**
-Copy or move the target `.apk` file you wish to protect inside the newly created `/storage/emulated/0/MOD/` folder.
+Place the target `.apk` file you wish to protect inside the newly created folder.

 **3. Execute the Suite**
 Open your Termux application and execute the protector by simply typing: